realityforge/chef-glassfish/README.md

 - admin_port: The port on which the web management console is bound.
 Defaults to <code>4848</code>.
 - system_user: The user that the domain executes as.
 Defaults to `node['glassfish']['user']` if unset.
 Defaults to <code>nil</code>.
 - system_group: The group that the domain executes as.
 Defaults to `node['glassfish']['group']` if unset.
 Defaults to <code>nil</code>.
-- libraries: Array of JAR file names deployed as applibs which are used by this deployable.
-Defaults to <code>[]</code>

 ## glassfish_domain